guildenstern70/SmartDjango/README.md

 Create Application database and data definitions:

-    python manage.py makemigrations  (Create new migrations based on the changes you have made to your models) python manage.py migrate (Apply and unapply migrations) python manage.py loaddata initial_data.yaml (Load initial data)
+    python manage.py makemigrations [appname]  (Create new migrations based on the changes you have made to your models) python manage.py migrate [appname] (Apply and unapply migrations) python manage.py loaddata initial_data.yaml (Load initial data)

 if you want to use PostgreSQL you must use the database name 'supabase':